Table of Contents

 CSS ensures the buttons are styled for clarity and responsiveness, with hover effects and mobile-friendly sizes.

-- JavaScript: For dynamic pagination, JavaScript (or frameworks like React, Vue, or Angular) fetches new data without reloading the page.
-For example, an AJAX call might request data for page 2 and update the DOM:
+- JavaScript: For dynamic pagination, JavaScript (or frameworks such as React, Vue, or Angular) fetches new data without reloading the page.
+For example, an AJAX call might request data for page 2 and update the DOM.

 javascript